I am beginning to think this is the year of returning to my inner geek.

 First I went to work at Webmail.us where I ended up bringing my own computers, network hub, and even an Internet phone.
 Since I was one of only a couple of Mac users, I ended up figuring some of the printing and other technology issues with only a little help.
 I actually wrote about that on Applepeels in the post, "Heterogenous Apple nirvana, well almost."
 Then we moved the Webmail.us outside sales office to Roanoke, and I ended up setting another office for myself.

 Since I do a fair amount of web work, I usually need three machines to survive, a Mac desktop, a Windows box, and a Mac laptop.
 When we got a place in the fall on the White Oak River near Cape Carteret, NC, it was obvious that I needed another office.
-I decided to leave a Mac at home in Roanoke to drive my big Epson printers, but I felt that I need my dual G5 and my Dell desktop.
+I decided to leave a Mac at home in Roanoke to drive my big Epson printers, but I felt that I needed my dual G5 and my Dell desktop.
 My youngest daughter confiscated my Dell laptop for her business classes at UNCC.

 I actually enjoy technology when I can make it work.
 I'm usually persistent enough to eventually achieve that.
 I can move pretty easily from Mac OSX to Windows XP to Ubuntu Linux.
 In fact when I want to procrastinate I will often lose myself in technology challenges.
 I spent a lot of time in 2004 getting Linux up and running, and experimenting with SUSE and Xandros distributions before settling on Ubuntu as my standard.
 When I recently did some upgrades on all three operating systems, I was convinced that Ubuntu was as easy if not easier than Mac OSX.

-For my coastal office printers I went with an Ethernet equipped Brother 5250N and a HP AIO Photosmart C6180 which also supported Ethernet.
+For my coastal office printers I went with an Ethernet equipped Brother 5250N and a HP AIO Photosmart C6180 which also supports Ethernet.
 I installed a router with firewall and four ports, one of with goes to an Airport Express and another to a small hub.
 We are using a cable modem hooked to Time-Warner.
 I also have a Vonage Internet phone to go along with our land line.
 We are using an AT&T two line wireless phone system which works great.

 So far everything seems to be working fine.
 The biggest challenge was the HP AIO which I wrote about in the post, "HP AIO Photosmart C6180 and Mac OSX."
 Last night I got the fax working.
 Unfortunately I first tried to set it up using the Mac.
 That turned out not to work.
 I used the Dell to get it going.
 The Windows Wizard had another setting which seemed to fix things.
 I had already confirmed that the printing works, both text, color, and photo.
 Still the HP software for the Mac seems very intrusive.

 The HP scanning does work.
-Other than the feature to scan directly to iPhoto, which I like a lot, I felt like I was missing my good friend VueScan which I have used in Roanoke to drive my Epson scanner since Mac OSX came out.
+However, other than the feature to scan directly to iPhoto, which I like a lot, I felt like I was missing my good friend VueScan which I have used in Roanoke to drive my Epson scanner since Mac OSX came out.
 I tried to see if VueScan would see the HP C6180 scanner on the network but it did not, even with the most recent version.
 Tonight I read through the HP manual to make certain there was no reason to not use the USB port on the AIO while the Ethernet port was active.
 I could not find any warning so I hooked up my MacBook using the USB cable from my recently deceased Sony camera.
 VueScan saw the scanner and I was in business.

 The only thing left is to try is to see how well the printers work with Ubuntu.
 There is no rush on that.
 That might be a good winter project for a lazy Saturday.